x86-nop/x86-nop/README.md

 # :lock: Mission

 I'm improving web3 security with a focus on threat intel.
-Feel free to contact me with information about your projects or ideas with similar goals.

 # :mailbox: Contact